starga2er777/SUSTech_CS324/assignment3/report.md

 For each batch, we generate a random noise input for the generator, and test the discriminator with both real images and generated images.
 After we obtain the loss, we update both models.

-The training process shows a

-Finally, the model is saved.
+Finally, the model is saved in `Part 2/mnist_generator.pth`.

 #### Task II